AnggaR96s/Reforestation/README.md

-## What do you get when you cross a rabbit with a water hose?
-Hare spray.
+## Where do sheep go to get their hair cut?
+The baa-baa shop.